uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 ### Experiments

-As an experiment, the following steps on were performed on a Ya Lang YL620 (200VAC, 50Hz) VFD:
+As an experiment, the following steps on were performed on a Yalang YL620 (200VAC, 50Hz) VFD:

 1. Preparations:
     - Disconnect the VFD from power